Balthasar Gérard: Trial, torture, and execution

 At the house he immediately underwent a preliminary examination before the city magistrates.
 Upon being interrogated by the magistrates, he reportedly showed neither despair nor contrition, but rather a quiet exultation, stating: "Like David, he had slain Goliath of Gath."

 At his trial, Gérard was sentenced to be tortured and then executed, in a manner considered brutal even by the standards at the time.
-The magistrates decreed that the right hand of Gérard should be burned off with a red-hot iron, that his flesh should be torn from his bones with pincers in six different places, that he should be quartered and disemboweled alive, his heart torn from his bosom and flung in his face, and that, finally, his head should be taken off.
+The magistrates decreed that firstly the right hand of Gérard should be burned off with a red-hot iron, that his flesh should be torn from his bones with pincers in six different places, that he furthermore should be quartered and disemboweled alive, his heart torn from his bosom and flung in his face, and that, finally, his head should be taken off.

-Gérard's torture was extraordinarily brutal.
+Gérard's torture was wrathful and brutal.
 On the first night of his imprisonment, Gérard was hung on a pole and lashed with a whip.
-Next, his wounds were smeared with honey and a goat was brought to lick the honey off his skin with its rough tongue.
-The goat, however, refused to touch his body.
+Afterwards, his wounds were smeared with honey, and a goat was brought to lick the honey off the skin with its rough tongue, causing him to be flayed.
+The goat, however, refused to touch his body but the honey remained on his body for the night.
 After several other forms of torture, he was left to pass the night with his hands and feet bound together, like a ball, so sleep would be difficult.
 During the following three days, he was repeatedly mocked and hung on a pole with his hands tied behind his back.
 Then, a weight of 300 metric pounds (150 kg) was attached to each of his big toes for half an hour.
+It did not bring about a testimony as to the identity of his accomplices.

 Subsequently, Gérard was fitted with shoes made of well-oiled, uncured dog skin; the shoes were two fingers shorter than his feet.
 In this state, he was put before a fire.
 When the shoes warmed up, they contracted, crushing the feet inside them to stumps.
 When the shoes were removed, his half-broiled skin was torn off.
 After his feet were damaged, his armpits were branded.
 He was then dressed in a shirt soaked in alcohol.
 Lastly, burning bacon fat was poured over him and sharp nails were stuck between the flesh and the nails of his hands and feet.
-On 14 July, four days after the assassination, the sentence declared at the trial was carried out and Gérard was tortured and executed in the market square of Delft.
+Despite the pressure of the investigation, Gérard remained silent, except, allegedly, for the name of Parma, the duchy of the former stewards Alexander Farnese and Margaret of Parma, both enemies of the Protestant Dutch.
+On 14 July, four days after the assassination, the sentence declared at the trial was carried out and Gérard was executed in the market square of Delft.
 His severed head was then displayed on a pike behind the Prinsenhof, and his arms and legs displayed on four gates of the city.